Smile (The Beach Boys album): Hiatus, Inside Pop premiere, and "scrapped" announcement (April – May 1967)

 Parks' final involvement in the Smile recordings occurred during an April 14 "Vega-Tables" session, after which Wilson paused studio work for four weeks.
-Anderle at that time felt that Parks' departure was "central" to the project's collapse.
-He also resigned within weeks, later reflecting that while Wilson "on many occasions" had considered disbanding the Beach Boys, severing ties with non-family collaborators proved simpler.
-During Anderle's final business meeting with Wilson, Wilson remained in his bedroom, refusing to engage.

 CBS premiered the documentary Inside Pop: The Rock Revolution, produced by Oppenheim and co-hosted by Leonard Bernstein, on April 25.
 The film was initially planned to center on Wilson but broadened its focus as the Beach Boys' popularity declined in early 1967.
 Wilson's contribution comprised footage of him performing "Surf's Up" at the piano, devoid of interviews or mentions of Smile.
 He was disturbed by the praises he received via Oppenheim's voice-over, which accelerated the album's dissolution, according to Kent.

 Carl, who three weeks earlier had been indicted on draft evasion charges, was arrested by FBI agents before a Long Island concert on April 26; he posted bail and performed with the group that evening.
 Desperate for a new product from the band, on April 28, the group's British distributor EMI released "Then I Kissed Her" as a single without their approval.
 On April 29, Taylor announced in Disc & Music Echo, "All the 12 songs for the new Beach Boys album are completed and [...] there are plans to release the album on a rush-schedule any moment."
 That same day, a Taylor-penned press release, published in Record Mirror and NME, revealed that "Heroes and Villains" was delayed due to "technical difficulties" and that the lead single would be "Vegetables" backed with "Wonderful".
 A session scheduled for May 1 was cancelled.